donapieppo/ad2Gnu/README.md

 # AD2Gnu
-a library (ruby gem) and some scripts to migrate Active Diretory  accounts to openldap accounts.
+a library (ruby gem) and some scripts to copy Active Diretory accounts to openldap accounts.

+## Why

+With large AD installation (a campus for example) ad2gnu permit to provide a smaller set of accounts via openldap.

+  - the account in openldap is a copy of AD account
+  - the account in openldap does not have a password but the authetication can be provided by kerberos pam module
+  - the account in openldap permits a single uidNumber/gidNumber for user

 ## Installation